 There is a method to this profligate madness.
 Schnabel holds up the greatness of modern painting and watches it shatter on him.
 It falls apart like the plates.
 No expressionism, he says, Abstract or otherwise, can encompass his feelings.

 Schnabel compliments himself shamelessly—in fact, twice over.
 The artist stands as the gold standard: his art defines paint's limits, and his ego exceeds his own art.
 The sentimentality extends to the obnoxious male posturing.
 He even gets to hedge, making a grand artistic success out of pretended failure.
 As with Emin's self-abusive record of male abuse, I find all this more than a little revolting.

 Postmodernism always has a sentimental side, and it comes with the prefix, the post.
 There is a word for looking back and seeing oneself unable to recapture the past's greatness.
 It is nostalgia, another word in Jean Baudrillard's lexicon.

 Emin's stage sets never let go of a nostalgia for childhood, any more than Schnabel can live without nostalgia for art's grandeur.
-Neo-Expressionism has not influenced critics nearly as much as postmodern irony, but it lingers through that neo, in such artists as Katherine Bernhardt.
+Neo-Expressionism has not influenced critics nearly as much as postmodern irony, but it lingers through that neo, in such artists as Katherine Bernhardt with her consumption habits.
 The shows from Schnabel or Chia add a special irony, for recalling Postmodernism's origins takes some nostalgia of its own.

 Sandro Chia and Philip Taaffe thrive on nostalgia.
 No wonder they have become more sincere over the years, more comfortable with their art.
 Ironically, for the same reason I can no longer take them all that seriously.
 As with Emin, I want to feel the bite, and I do not.
 I actually miss cynicism.